Cooking from Scratch, Pantry Staples & Mixes

 Brown Sugar RecipeBrown Sugar Recipe

-Once you have mixed it and there are no clumps left of the molasses you are done and it is ready to go straight into your recipe.
-You can take the leftovers and store them in an air-tight container on a shelf or in a cabinet.
-If you don’t have containers check out the weck jars I love and use!
+Once you have mixed it and there are no clumps left of the molasses, you are done, and it is ready to go straight into your recipe.
+Or you can store it in an air-tight container in a cool, dry place.
+You can add a few marshmallows to the jar or a terra cotta sugar saver to keep it soft.
+They will help maintain the moisture and prevent hard clumps.
+If you don’t have containers, check out the Weck Jars I love and use!
 You can also use mason jars as simple storage.

 Brown Sugar

 One last thing I would like to add.
 Making food like this not only tastes amazing, but it actually costs less.
-I don’t know about you but I love saving money!
-A lot of food costs go towards the extra processing.
-When we make it at home we cut out the middle man AND make it healthier.
+I don’t know about you, but I love saving money!
+A lot of food costs go towards the extra processing, packaging, and branding.
+When we make it at home, we cut out the middleman AND make it healthier.
 It is a win-win!

 Brown Sugar